MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ### Before you rename an environment

-- Carefully read the [Environment rename considerations](#consider) section to understand the consequences of renaming an environment.
+- Read the [Environment rename considerations](#consider) section to understand the consequences of renaming an environment.
 - Determine the best time to do the remaining.
     Renaming an environment requires a restart to the environment.
 We recommend doing this when no users are active in Business Central.